-So you want to know how to become a graphic designer?
+So you want to learn graphic design?
 You’re in the right spot!
-I’m going to teach you how I became a graphic designer with ZERO experience and without holding a degree in graphic design.
+I’m going to teach you how I became a graphic designer with zero experience and without holding a degree in graphic design.
 I am now a professional freelance designer who makes a living doing what I love (while working from home for myself).

 First, let me say that this article isn’t meant to undervalue those who do go to design school.